1. Blog

 Though both strains began in other species, as the virus mutated, it began to infect dogs.
 The H3N8 equine influenza strain has been around for more than 40 years, but it was only in 2004 that the virus ‘made the jump’ from horses to dogs.

-The resulting canine influenza virus, or CIV, is highly contagious and has been found in most states in the U.S. Veterinarians initially feared it would be fairly lethal in dogs.
+The resulting canine influenza virus, or CIV, is highly contagious and is in most states in the U.S. Veterinarians initially feared it would be fairly lethal in dogs.
 However, if they have a healthy immune system, this flu virus is unlikely to kill your best friend.
 Most dogs that do die have some other serious illness they are battling.
 It has a mortality rate of somewhere between 1 – 5%.

 When compared to other respiratory infections, the H3N2 strain is more severe, particularly in dogs with a higher risk of infection.
 However, like the H3N8 strain, the risk of death is low with the H3N2 version.